jeremyreeder/thesafehouse.info/articles/Transfer_Students/index.md

 permalink: /articles/Transfer_Students/
 ---

+# Transfer Students
-# Transfer Students: Learn Why and How to Transfer Mechanical Combinations
+## Learn Why and How to Transfer Mechanical Combinations
 *By Jeremy Reeder, Certified Journeyman Safecracker. © 2009 [The Safe House][safehouse].
 Originally published in __Safe & Vault Technology__, Volume
 24, Issue 4, May 2009.*